coastal erosion

 revetment

-Rock Revetment, Sullivan’s Island, SC. © SCDHEC
+Rock Revetment, Sullivan’s Island, SC. © SCDES

 Revetment: A sloping structure built along an escarpment or in front of a bulkhead to protect the shoreline or bulkhead from erosion.